luzexi/blog/luzexi.com/hyde-master/_posts/2018-07-04-Always-challenge-miracle.md

 Once you find programming is no fun anymore – drop it.
 Play soccer, find a girlfriend or boyfriend, study something not related to programming, just live a life.

-work are only work, job are only job, programming contests are only programming contests, and nothing more.
+work are only work, job are only job, programming are only programming, and nothing more.
 Don't let them become your life - for your life is much more interesting and colorful.